Index of Embedded Networks in the Sphere: Preliminaries

 $\mathcal{N}$ has six arcs with orientation shown in Figure \ref{fig:orientation_tegrahedron}.
 So for a function $\phi \in C^k(\mathcal{N})$, $\phi$ belongs to $C_{1}^k(\mathcal{N})$ if and only if the following holds

-Let $l=\cos ^{-1}(-\frac{1}{3})$ be the length of arcs in $\mathcal{N}$.
+Let $l=\arccos (-\frac{1}{3})$ be the length of arcs in $\mathcal{N}$.
 Then the function $\phi$ becomes an eigenfunction with eigenvalue $\lambda$ if and only if the following holds,

-Here, we've assumed the length of $(\gamma^i)'$ is constant for each $i$.
+Here, we have assumed the length of $(\gamma^i)'$ is constant for each $i$.
 By minimizing the Rayleigh quotient, we know the lowest eigenvalue should be $-1$, and the corresponding eigenfunction should be constant on each $\gamma^i$.
-Suppose $\phi$ is such function.
+Suppose $\phi$ is a such function.
 This means we suppose $\phi^i=c^i$, which is a constant on $\gamma^i$.
 The condition (\ref{eq:derivative}) holds automatically with $\lambda=-1$, and the condition (\ref{eq:boundary}) will become

-This is a system of linear equations, and we can easily find the solution set of this system has dimension three.
+This is a system of linear equations, and we can easily find the set of solutions is a subspace of dimension three.

-This example shows, unlike the usual symmetric elliptic operators on surfaces, the principal eigenvalue of $L$ on $\mathcal{N}$ is not simple.
+This example shows, unlike the usual symmetric elliptic operators on surfaces, the principal eigenvalue of $L$ on $\mathcal{N}$ may not be simple.
 In this case, the dimension of the eigenfunction set with eigenvalue $-1$ is 3.

 Another eigenvalue of $L$ we are interested in is $\lambda=0$.
 The corresponding eigenfunction of it is generated by the rotational on spheres.
 For example, $\phi$ defined by

 will have eigenvalue $0$.